 Have your loved one stay home, rest, and drink plenty of fluids.
 They can also take acetaminophen (sample brand name: Tylenol) to relieve fever or ibuprofen (sample brand names: Advil, Motrin).
 These medicines can help bring down a fever.
 But they are not always necessary.
 Talk with their doctor to find out what is best.

 If your loved one has chills or feels cold, give them a light sheet or jacket.
 If they cover up with a thick blanket or coat, it might make the fever worse.

 If they feel hot, cool them down.
 You may want to remove any extra layers of clothes or turn on a fan.
 If they’re near a heat source, such as a space heater or fireplace, get them away from it or turn it off if you can.
-A cold washcloth on their skin or a cool bath can also help.
+A lukewarm to cool washcloth on their skin or a lukewarm to cool bath may also help.

 Watch them closely.
 Older people can get worse suddenly.

 The best way to keep fever from happening is to try to make sure you don’t get sick.
 Make sure that both you and your loved one see your doctor for routine care.
 Get all the shots you need, especially for the flu.

 Wash your hands thoroughly with soap and water as often as you can, and help your loved one wash theirs.
 Stay away from other people who are sick.
 Eat a healthy diet, and get plenty of sleep and exercise.

 This is especially important if you’re the main or only person who takes care of your loved one.